-If you order a sandwich, remove one of the bread slices and eat the sandwich with a fork and knife.
+If you order a sandwich, why not remove one of the bread slices and eat the sandwich with a fork and knife?
 This is an easy way to cut down on carbs.

-Rarely do restaurants offer “healthy” bread, so you need to ditch as much bread as possible.
+Rarely do restaurants offer “healthy” bread, so you may want to pass on the bread.

 5) If you have an option between grilled or fried, go for grilled.

-Anything fried is a big no-no. Also, choose fish or chicken over beef and pork.
+Anything fried is a no-no. Also, choose fish or chicken over beef and pork.

 In the end, choose restaurants carefully.

-If the menu is known for unholy creations like donut burgers (why, why would anyone eat this monstrosity is beyond me), skip this joint and choose one that you know has healthier options.
+If the menu is known for unholy creations like donut burgers (why would anyone eat this monstrosity is beyond me), skip this joint and choose one that you know has healthier options.